sayanee/books/_posts/2017-01-20-culture-of-growth.md

 ---
 layout: post
-title:  "A Culture of Growth: The Origins of the Modern Economy"
+title:  "A Culture of Growth"
 authors: Mokyr, Joel

 ---